- Healing Your Grieving Heart for Kids: 100 practical ideas: simple advice and activities for children after a death

 fears with honest and profound empathy.

-Becky and the Worry Cup: children’s book that tells the story of a 7 year old girl’s experiences with her mother’s
+Worry Cup: children’s book that tells the story of a 7 year old girl’s experiences with her mother’s cancer.

 others live.
 She guides her young son through this ordeal with patience, honesty and true presence.

 - Breaking the Silence: A guide to helping